qzhuae/MarkdownNotes/ELEC5470Project.md

 Seasonality estimation problem: `Prony's method and its recent enhanced versions`

-AThe subspace method approach via the state space model for ARMA estimation, Larimore, Proceedings of the 1983 American Control Conference 2.
+ARMA estimation problem: `The subspace method approach via the state space model for ARMA estimation`, Larimore, Proceedings of the 1983 American Control Conference 2.

+**Background on sparsity-promoting penalized least-squares**

+$y = X\beta + \epsilon$, this ha